 If you both don’t have an agreement here, things could get really difficult when you eventually do have kids together.
 So make sure there’s a clear understanding and you agree before you marry them.

 You have to talk about money.
 Money is a super important part of a marriage, even though none of us want to believe it.
-You have to plan for retirement and plan for it TOGETHER.
-What does each of you want when you retire?
+You have to plan for retirement and plan for it together.

 Do you both have solid plans for your careers?
 Now talk to each other about those things and see if they work well together.
 Obviously, you both want to encourage and support the other but you also have to make sure your goals are lined up.

 If one of you wants to become CEO someday and the other is fine where they are, there will be problems.
 You might not be as right for each other as you think.

 Believe it or not, many people don’t often look at these two goals side by side.
 Do both of your career goals align with both of your goals for when you want to start a family?
 You can’t be a CEO in five years and expect to also start a family in two.

-#8 How’s the sex?
 Be real about it, too.
 Are you both satisfied and happy with your sex life?
 If you’re having issues now, you need to get them taken care of or admit that you’re not sexually compatible and therefore, shouldn’t get married.